MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

       - Platform library name on the form: ``[NAME]-[VERSION]-api``.
         - ``[NAME]``: name of the implemented Foundation Library API module.
         - ``[VERSION]``: version of the implemented Foundation Library API module without patch (``Major.minor``).
-      - Not set.
+      - Not set
     * - rip.printableName
       - Printable name for the Platform Editor.
-      - Not set.
+      - Not set

 .. _module_natures.foundation_lib_impl: